zhshakib/perallax_portfolio/README.md

 - **To dive straight into code samples, head [to Gatsby's documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Reference Guides_ and _Gatsby API_ sections in the sidebar.

-## 🌟 Supporting me
+## 🌟 Supporting Theme Author

-Thanks for using this project!
+>Thanks for using this project!
 I'm always interested in seeing what people do with my projects, so don't hesitate to tag me on [Twitter](https://twitter.com/lekoarts_de) and share the project with me.

-Please star this project, share it on Social Media or consider supporting me on [Patreon](https://www.patreon.com/lekoarts) or [GitHub Sponsor](https://github.com/sponsors/LekoArts)!
+## 🌟 Contact Me
+You all can knock me on [Facebook](https://fb.com/zhshakib).
+Hire me also on [Fiver](https://fiver.com/hello_shakib)

+Please star this project!